rtcharity/eahub.org/README.md

 If the database schema has changed since last time, you'll need to run `docker-compose run --rm web django-admin migrate`.

+You can access the email server at localhost:1080.

 ### Pulling the db & media to your local instance
 - receive access to https://control.divio.com/control/71735/edit/88402/
 - add an ssh key to your profile https://control.divio.com/account/ssh-keys/